 The National Art Honors Society is a national honorary and service organization for high school students in grades 10-12 who are involved in the Arts.
 EHS represents the 1597 Chapter of NAHS, which is made up of nearly 2,000 chapters nationwide.
 The purpose of NAHS is to inspire and recognized those students who have shown an outstanding ability in Media and Visual Arts.
 The NAHS strives to aid members in working toward the attainment of the highest standards in the visual arts and to bring art to the attention of the school and community.

-Visual Arts Department sponsors an over-night retreat for students interested in exploring the arts in nature.
-The retreat offers students a chance to explore issues dealing with creativity, problem solving, and experimentation of natural materials away from the limitations of the urban setting.
+Visual Arts Department sponsors the annual EHS Art Retreat during the fall semester.
+The retreat is for all students interested in exploring the arts in nature.
+The retreat offers students a chance to stretch their creativity, problem solve, and experiment with natural materials away from the limitations of the urban setting.

 In addition to strengthening creativity and friendships, the retreat will focus on the relationship of humans and nature.
-To explore this relationship, we have chosen to stay at the Blackwood Land Institute.
-Four Visual and Media Arts faculty members will supervise the students and guide them through several projects in a variety of media.
+To explore this relationship, we visit at the Blackwood Land Earth Institute.
+Visual Arts faculty members will supervise and guide students them through several projects in a variety of media.